Joel-Barratt/CDC-Complete-Cyclospora-typing-workflow-ALPHA-TEST/README.md

 ## Acknowledgments

-* Sincere thanks to the scientists and programmers who developed the various pre-requisite tools used in this workflow.
+Sincere thanks to the scientists, bioinformaticians, programmers and software developers who developed the various pre-requisite tools used in this workflow.

 ## Public Domain